310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Nazuna %}
 We’re more or less just here for exam preparations, so our classes are lessening each day.

-They told us that once we reach around the time for graduation, they’ll barely be holding classes anymore and we can just come to school whenever we feel like it.
+They told us that once we reach around the time for graduation, they’ll barely hold classes anymore and we can just come to school whenever we feel like it.
 {% endbubble %}

 {% bubble Chiaki %}
-Mmm… I really don’t want to think about graduation right now…
+Mmm… I *really* don’t want to think about graduation right now…

 Anyway, I wanted to ask you something, Nito.
 You’re in the same class as Kanata, right?
 Do you know where he could be?
 {% endbubble %}

 {% bubble Nazuna %}
 He wasn’t in class today.
-The Three Oddballs barely come to class…
+The Three Eccentrics barely show up to class…

 But Rei-chin came to class in the afternoon, and said he was in school today.
 {% endbubble %}

 {% bubble Chiaki %}
-I see… It’s really hard to get in contact with him… I asked Sengoku to check the fountain before coming here, just in case.
+I see.
+It’s really hard to get in contact with him… I asked Sengoku to check the fountain before coming here, just in case.

-Oh yeah, and Mikejima-san said he’s coming over after a quick run.
+Oh yeah, and my classmate Mikejima-san said he’s coming over after a quick run.

 It seems like he always has to use up some of his energy, or he won’t be able to sit still for the day.
 {% endbubble %}